hweele1024/bitwarden-self-host/README.md

 *This guide is functional but still work in progress and more info/details will be added in the the future, for any questions see [FAQ](#faq) section.*

+*UPDATE: This method does not work with the native Bitwarden iOS/iPadOS app due to SSL Certificate issues, trying to find alternative solutions at the moment.*

 ![Example output](success.png)

 ## Table of Contents